7 Best Exercises for Seniors (and a Few to Avoid!)

 Some of the benefits of exercising later in life include:

 Falling down is a much bigger deal for older adults than younger ones.
-Every 11 seconds, an older adult is admitted to an emergency room for a fall-related injury, and every 19 minutes, a senior dies from a fall, according to the National Council of Aging.
+According to the National Council on Aging, one in four older Americans falls every year.
+Falls also are the leading cause of fatal and nonfatal injuries for people 65 and over.
 Though no two falls are alike, and preventing falls is very complex, regular exercise reduces the likelihood of falling by 23%.

-Though it seems counter-intuitive, being inactive makes you tired and being active gives you more energy.
-Any amount of exercise promotes the release of endorphins, which are essential neurotransmitters linked to pain mitigation and a sense of well-being.
-Endorphins combat stress hormones, promote healthy sleep, and make you feel more lively and energetic, overall.
+Though it seems counterintuitive, being inactive makes you tired and being active gives you more energy.
+Any amount of exercise promotes the release of endorphins, which counteract pain and give a sense of well-being.
+Endorphins also combat stress hormones, promote healthy sleep, and make you feel more lively and energetic overall.

 One of the most remarkable developments in health science is the revelation that the mind and the body are much more closely linked.
 A healthy body likely means a healthy mind, and seniors that exercise on a regular basis have improved cognitive health, according to research from NCBI.
-More recently, a study from the Alzheimer’s Research & Prevention Foundation, regular exercise has been shown to reduce your risk of developing Alzheimer’s disease or dementia by nearly 50%.
+A study from the Alzheimer’s Research & Prevention Foundation also found that regular exercise can reduce your risk of developing Alzheimer’s disease or dementia by nearly 50%.

 The Best Exercises for Seniors

 Exercise is crucial for older adults, but it can be hard to know where to begin.
-If you haven’t worked out for a while, re-entry into the active world can be daunting.
+If you haven’t worked out for a while, starting up again can be daunting.
 There’s also a good chance the exercises you were once accustomed to aren’t ideal for older adults.

 Before you launch into an exercise regimen, it’s important to check with a physician to ensure you’re healthy enough for exercise, and to see which exercises are ideal for your current fitness level.